-- If you are not eligible for a Chapter 7 bankruptcy, you have additional options.
-Chapter 13 bankruptcy does not have a means test.
+- Chapter 13 bankruptcy does not have a means test.

 - If your bank sees a bankruptcy on your credit report, it is still possible they will grant you a loan.
 Creditors may see bankruptcy as less damaging than years of unpaid debts.

-- When you file a Chapter 7 or Chapter 13 bankruptcy, it automatically halts all creditor actions against you, including wage garnishment, harassment, repossession actions, and more.
+- When you file a Chapter 13 bankruptcy, it automatically halts all creditor actions against you, including wage garnishment, harassment, repossession actions, and more.